GrpcIndex¶

 QueryResponsewith matches, namespace, and usage info.- Raises:

-ValidationError – If top_k < 1, both vector and id are provided, or none of vector, id, or sparse_vector are provided.
+ValidationError – If top_k is not between 1 and 10000, both vector and id are provided, or none of vector, id, or sparse_vector are provided.

 PineconeTimeoutError – If the call exceeds timeout or the server returns CANCELLED with a timeout cause.